jkpdino/kestrel/docs/semantics/modules.md

 Modules create scopes that contain:
 - Imports (names from other modules)
-- Declarations (classes, structs, protocols, functions, type aliases, nested modules)
+- Declarations (structs, protocols, functions, type aliases, nested modules)

 Declarations within a module are visible to:
 - Other declarations in the same module (subject to visibility)